How To Use Unique Layout Techniques in Web Design

 One potential pitfall of using a creative layout is that most visitors have probably become accustomed to finding navigation menus in certain locations.
 In this situation, visitors may be forced to work a little bit harder if your primary navigation is not obvious.

 If you are aiming to stand out with your design, make an effort to allow visitors to easily distinguish your navigation.
-I feel that Popmatik (below) does a good job of this.
-The layout is unique, but the navigation stands out right away.
+You can see a lot of this in this portfolio gallery filled with incredible examples.

 3. Page Load Speed and Page Errors